Oh, The Scholar and the Swordsman Should Be Friends

 The bibliography is also missing many of the authors cited in the body of the book, including Sydney Anglo (quoted p.
 78), Mihaly Csikszentmihalyi (name dropped p.
 332), Karl Friday (cited p.
 64), David Grossman (cited p.
 310), Rory Miller (cited pp. 42, 211), and Matthew Syed (cited p.
 332). ↑ back to top ↑

-“Chickens and Eggs: Which Master Came First?” in Christian Henry Tobler, In Saint George’s Name (Freelance Academy Press, 2010) (available from the publisher).
+“Chickens and Eggs: Which Master Came First?” in Christian Henry Tobler, In Saint George’s Name: An Anthology of Medieval German Fighting Arts (Freelance Academy Press: Wheaton, IL, 2010) pp. 5-10 (available from the publisher).
 Briefly: the so-called ‘Döbringer’ Hausbuch is written in a script used in the 14th and 15th centuries and contains a calendar beginning in 1389, but it does not follow that the calendar begins in the year the manuscript was written: it could be a copy of another calendar, one which begins on a date the scribe was interested in, etc. Moreover, many of the German manuscripts are miscellanies, so the individual texts may be older than the first surviving manuscripts. ↑ back to top ↑